 The number one rule I stick to when living with a roommate is always clean your dishes when you are done using them.
 If you leave them out for long enough, they are never going to get washed, and it’s best to stick to a strict washing schedule so you can keep your space cleaner.
 Also, when it comes to dishes, only bring what you are going to use.
 If you are living in a freshman dorm, chances are you will only have access to a communal kitchen (if that).
 So, you are really only going to need to bring one of everything.

 When it comes to cleaning supplies, you need to be strategic.
 Yes, cleaning your dorm occasionally is really important but don’t bring everything your mom has under the kitchen sink.
 Bring an all-purpose cleaner or wipes, a small vacuum cleaner, and maybe some duster cloths or window cleaner.
-These bare necessities will be able to get you pretty far.
+These bare necessities will be able to get you pretty far and having less will reduce stress.
 Even if your mom insists you need separate cleaners for every little thing, you really don’t, that’s just going to create even more clutter.

 For some reason, colleges love to give out little cheap knick-knacks like random pop-sockets, whistles, and sunglasses.
 Don’t let these random things pile up on you (because trust me, they will).
 By the end of my freshman year, I had accumulated an entire box of these things from different events I’d attended on campus.
 These will create a lot of unnecessary clutter.